Bob Peak: Career

 United Artists studio hired Peak in 1961 to design the poster images for the film West Side Story.
 The success of Peak's work on that film led to work on posters for designer Bill Gold, including the big-budget musicals My Fair Lady and Camelot.
-In the mid-1970s, Peak's style would become familiar to fans of science fiction films when he created the poster art for the futuristic film Rollerball (1975), which was followed by the first five Star Trek films, Superman (1978), Excalibur (1981), both Derek Flint films, Apocalypse Now (1979), The Spy Who Loved Me and other James Bond concepts.
+In the mid-1970s, Peak's style would become familiar to fans of science fiction films when he created the poster art for the futuristic film Rollerball (1975), which was followed by the first five Star Trek films, Superman (1978), Excalibur (1981), both Derek Flint films spy films (Our Man Flint in 1966, and In Like Flint in 1967), Apocalypse Now (1979), The Spy Who Loved Me and other James Bond concepts.
 By the 1980s, only the film poster artist Drew Struzan was in as much demand by film directors.

 Peak received a commission from the U.S. Postal Service to design 30 stamps for the 1984 Summer Olympics in Los Angeles and the 1984 Winter Olympics in Sarajevo, Yugoslavia.

 From January 20 through April 17, 2011, the Academy of Motion Picture Arts and Sciences presented the "Bob Peak: Creating the Modern Movie Poster" exhibit at its headquarters building in Beverly Hills.

 Peak taught in his own college and later at Art Students League of New York, Pratt Institute and Famous Artists School.